 This truly gruesome creepypasta holds that the Soviet government conducted experiments on political prisoners in the 1940s designed to test the limits of human endurance.
 The prisoners were promised their freedom if they volunteered for a sleep deprivation experiment and were exposed to a gas stimulant that kept them awake for 15 days straight.
 The subjects became addicted to the gas and devolved into madness and barbarism, their bodies ripped apart by the strain of the experience.

 The exact impetus for this story is unknown, but there are numerous real world examples of governments experimenting on human subjects.
-The British military exposed their soldiers to mind-altering drugs like LSD, the Americans tested mustard gas on unwitting soldiers, and Japan's Unit 731 tortured and killed an estimated 12,000 mostly Chinese and Russian prisoners during WWII.
-The researchers in Unit 731 were never brought to justice following the war because they received full immunity in exchange for turning over the collected data to the Soviets and Americans after the war.
+The British military exposed their soldiers to mind-altering drugs like LSD, the Americans tested mustard gas on unwitting soldiers, and Japan's Unit 731 tortured and slayed an estimated 3,000 mostly Chinese and prisoners during WWII.
+The researchers in Unit 731 were never brought to justice following the war because they received full immunity in exchange for turning over the collected data to the Soviets and Americans after WWII.

 We like to think of cartoons as a safe refuge of playful entertainment, programs that indulge the imaginations of our children and, hopefully, teach a lesson or two.
 But, there are times when the creative minds behind our favorite animated adventures have gone too far, producing cartoons that depict images too disturbing for children.

-Most are pulled from broadcast before being aired or locked away in a vault somewhere, but several of these "Lost Episodes" can still be found on the Internet.
+Most are pulled from broadcast before being aired or locked away in a vault somewhere, but several of these "Lost Episodes" can still be found on the internet.
 The first known example, a short Disney film from the 1930s, finds Mickey Mouse trudging through the streets to the sounds of horrible piano music, screaming, and laughing before his bemused smile turns into a cadaverous grin and his face rips, rots, and falls apart.
-In a lost episode of Spongebob Squarepants, the typically dour Squidward Tentacles finally succumbs to his depression and commits suicide after seeing a montage of horrifying images, including camcorder footage of murdered children.
+In a lost episode of Spongebob Squarepants, the typically dour Squidward Tentacles finally succumbs to his depression and takes his own life after seeing a montage of horrifying images.

 The existence of the aforementioned Mickey Mouse and Spongebob Squarepants cartoons has been denied by the respective studios and debunked ad nauseam, but creepypastas about "lost episodes" continue to be among the more popular topics online.
 The fact that animators have been accused of hiding secret messages and even sexual imagery in seemingly innocent cartoons adds to the plausibility of these stories being true, as does the supposed existence of banned cartoons from the '30s and '40s known as the "Censored 11."
 These Looney Tunes and Merrie Melodies cartoons were supposedly locked away due to depictions of disgusting racial stereotypes.